epabarker/AEGCG/README.md

 You will then be greeted with a series of questions regarding the structure of your degree.
 After all questions have been concluded, an excel spreadsheet will be generated in the same directory as the python file.

+NOTE:
+xlsxwriter is not able to AutoFit, as this can only be done at runtime.
+Make sure to AutoFit Columns when you open your file.

 To be added: